SDU-eScience/UCloud/provider-integration/integration-module/wiki/design-docs/e2e-verification.md

 ### Replay attacks and UCloud/Core maliciously changing real requests

-The `RpcManifest` is purposefully loose in the scope in which it acts.
+The `IntentToCall` is purposefully loose in the scope in which it acts.
 This allows UCloud/Core perform the required modifications to the request payload.
 Unfortunately, this also means that UCloud/Core could easily replay or even maliciously change requests (as long as it stays within the scope).

-This issue is mainly mitigated by having a short TTL on the `RpcManifest`.
+This issue is mainly mitigated by having a short TTL on the `IntentToCall`.
 Further mitigations can be implemented by limiting the scope of the RPC even further.
 This is currently not considered a priority, due to time it would take to implement.
 Examples could include limiting a file browsing request to a specific path.